MadnessEngineering/Tinker/LESSONS_LEARNED.md

 - Error handling should be comprehensive and user-friendly
 - Event handlers should be properly scoped and cleaned up
 - Event propagation should be predictable and traceable

-### Code Organization
-- Avoid circular dependencies by keeping related types in the same module
-- Place commands and events together when they share common data structures
-- Use public helper methods to encapsulate common state checks
-- Keep template files in a dedicated directory with clear naming
-- Maintain clear separation between UI and business logic

 ### Error Handling
 - Convert WebView errors to String for consistent error handling